Dry Eye Symptoms: Facts And Cures To The Problem

 - Use of artificial tear solutions and medicated eye drops formulated to treat dry eyes and lubricate the eyes.

-- If the dryness aggravates and affects the quality of life of the patient such as difficulty in keeping their eyes open or unable to work or drive, then, an extensive eye examination is advised by the eye doctor and patient is referred to a dry eye doctor who will require a series of eye tests that will measure the quality and quantity of tears produced.
+- If the dryness aggravates and affects the quality of life of the patient such as difficulty in keeping their eyes open or unable to work or drive, then, an extensive eye examination is advised by the ophthalmologist and patient is referred to a doctor who will require a series of eye tests that will measure the quality and quantity of tears produced.

-If the dry eye condition is causing you severe discomfort, visit your nearest dry eye center and request a dry eye specialist to assess you thoroughly and provide the appropriate eye medications or advanced dry eye treatments.
+If the dry eye problem is causing you severe discomfort, visit your nearest eye center and request the specialist to assess you thoroughly.
+Then provide the appropriate eye medications or advanced dry eye treatments.

 Avoid doing self-medication because this action might bring further harm or damage to the affected eyes.
 Seek immediate medical advice from your trusted eye doctor.